abeamstart/evcc/README.md

 ### Notifications

-EVCC supports status notifications using Telegram, PushOver and many more services as offered by [shoutrrr](https://containrrr.dev/shoutrrr) notification library.
-Configuration allows to define custom messages for several events and to setup the used notification service(s):
+EVCC supports status notifications using Telegram, PushOver and many more services as offered by the [shoutrrr](https://containrrr.dev/shoutrrr) notification library.
+Configuration allows to define custom messages for various events and send messages to different notification services:

 ```yaml
 messaging: